danwolfgang/melody-docs/designer/02-groundwork.md

       </body>
     </html>

-In this example you should hopefully see how template modules can dramatically improve the readability of your templates by dramatically reducing their complexity.
+In this example you should hopefully see how template modules can dramatically improve the readability of your templates by significantly reducing their complexity.

 ## Building Navigation for Your Web Site

 With the introduction of pages to your web site, a new need emerges: giving your users the ability to easily find their way around the site.
-Perhaps the most common way web sites help users is this respect is with some form of global navigation that reflects the major destinations or content areas within a site.
+Perhaps the most common way web sites help users in this respect is with some form of global navigation that reflects the major destinations or content areas within a site.

 In the following example we will create the most basic form of web site navigation: a simple horizontal "nav bar" that lists all of the pages within your web site.
 To begin lets create a new template module called "Navigation."
 In the template body, enter the following: